RemiKalbe/siphon/README.md

 # Or: op://vault/item/field (1Password CLI)
 # Or: keychain://service/key (OS keychain)

-# SIPHON_SERVER_IP is optional - auto-detected if not set
+# DNS target (optional - auto-detects IP if neither is set)
-# Warning: Some cloud providers use different IPs for inbound vs outbound traffic.
+# For VPS with static IP:
+#   export SIPHON_SERVER_IP="1.2.3.4"
+# For platforms like Railway/Render/Fly.io that provide hostnames:
+#   export SIPHON_SERVER_CNAME="myapp.up.railway.app"
+#
-# Auto-detection uses outbound requests, so it may set the wrong IP silently.
+# Note: Auto-detection uses outbound requests, which may return the wrong IP
-# If tunnels don't work, explicitly set this to your server's public inbound IP.
+# on some cloud providers.
+If tunnels don't work, set one of these explicitly.

 siphon-server
 ```